mit212/lab1_2024/README.md

     <summary><i> Nothing is happening?</i>
     </summary>

-    Make sure you wired up the motor driver and not the encoder!
+    Make sure you wired up the motor driver and **not the encoder**!
 The motor driver is the **PCB** you connected to the power supply output, while the encoder is the black cylinder attached to the end of the motor.
     </details>

     <details>